aprilharris/ToDoList/README.md

 # To Do List
-This is a lightweight web application built with HTML, CSS, JavaScript, and [Materialize](https://materializecss.com/).
+This is a lightweight "To Do List" application built with HTML, CSS, JavaScript, and [Materialize](https://materializecss.com/).